 - Vehicle type.
 The type of car affects your insurance.
 Some car types have statistically been in more accidents or had more issues which increases your rates.
 Cost of repairs can also affect your car insurance because if something happens, the cost for the insurer to repair will be expensive.

 - Use of vehicle.
 Personal use is cheaper than business use.
 If you use your car for any business reason, you’ll want to double check that it can still be covered under your personal insurance policy.
-If you do any type of ridesharing you’ll want a seperate policy that covers that.
+If you do any type of ridesharing you’ll want a separate policy that covers that.

 - Annual mileage.
 The less you drive, the less chance you will have an accident.
 Depending on your average commute, the insurer can determine if you are driving daily from a rural area into a more risky environment of the city.